awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

    1. Sign in to the AWS Management Console and open the CloudFront console at [https://console\.aws\.amazon\.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.

-   1. Choose the name of the distribution that you want to route traffic to\.
+   1. in the **ID** column, select the linked name of the distribution that you want to route traffic to\.

    1. On the **General** tab, get the value of the **Domain name** field\.